|Hegis Code: 5649||Admissions: 1-800-724-0833

 Effective Fall of 2008, all students in the Early Childhood Education Program must be fingerprinted before they register for their field placement course, which is taken in the second semester: EDU 200: Applied Child Development for Education majors.
 The results will be valid for SUNY Ulster, SUNY New Paltz, and for New York State teacher licensing.

 Note: All Liberal Arts and Sciences: Mathematics and Science concentrations continue with the fifth through eighth semester sequence at SUNY New Paltz.
-The New Paltz curriculum follows the SUNY Ulster concentrations curricula below and can be viewed by clicking here.
+The New Paltz curriculum follows the SUNY Ulster concentrations curricula below.

 For more information contact Admissions.